Projective varieties with bad reduction at 3 only: -divisible groups in pre-abelian categories

 \subsubsection{Bifunctor $\Ext _{\c S}$}

 Notice that in special pre-abelian categories, the composition of strict monomorphisms (resp., epimorphisms) is again strict and in the following commutative diagram with exact rows

 the morphism $f$ is isomorphism.
 Therefore, one can introduce the set of equivalence classes of short exact sequences $\Ext _{\c S}(A_2,A_1)$.
-This set is functorial in both arguments due to axioms A1 and A2.
+This set is functorial in both arguments due to axioms {\bf SP1} and {\bf SP2}.

 Suppose the objects of $\c S$ are provided with commutative group structure respected by morphisms of $\c S$.
 Then for any $A,B\in\c S$, $\Ext _{\c S}(A,B)$ has a natural group structure, where the class of split short exact sequences plays a role of neutral element.
 Remind that the sum $\varepsilon _1+\varepsilon _2$ of two extensions $\varepsilon _1:0\longrightarrow A_1\overset{i'}\longrightarrow A' \overset{j'}\longrightarrow A_2\longrightarrow 0$ and $\varepsilon _2:0\longrightarrow A_1\overset{i^{\prime\prime }}\longrightarrow A^{\prime\prime}\overset{j^{\prime\prime}}\longrightarrow A_2\longrightarrow 0$ is the lower line of the following commutative diagram relating the rows $l=\varepsilon _1\oplus\varepsilon _2$, $\nabla ^*(l)$ and $(+)_*\nabla ^*(l)$,